Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Introduction

 \subsection{Related Work}

-The term sharpness-aware minimization was coined by \cite{foret_kleiner_et_al_2021}, accompanied by empirical validation of the method on different classification tasks and the estimate $S_{\max}(w, \eta) + O(n^{- 1 / 2})$ for the generalization gap, with $n$ the number of data points,.
-This result relies on a version of the well-known McAllester Bound \cite{mcallester_1999}, meaning it only holds for finite loss functions.
+\textit{Sharpness-Aware Minimization:} The term sharpness-aware minimization was coined by \cite{foret_kleiner_et_al_2021}, accompanied by empirical validation of the method on different classification tasks and the estimate $S_{\max}(w, \eta) + O(n^{- 1 / 2})$ for the generalization gap, with $n$ the number of data points,.
+This result relies on a version of the well-known McAllester Bound \citep{mcallester_1999}, meaning it only holds for bounded losses.
 Analogous generalization gap estimates based on the average sharpness $S_{\avg}(w, \eta)$ are presented in \cite{dziugaite_roy_2017, neyshabur_bhojanapalli_et_al_2017, tsuzuku_sato_et_al_2020}.
 Further, \cite{dziugaite_roy_2017} argue that adding small normally distributed parameter perturbations during each gradient descent iteration may help optimize the generalization gap.
-Training under parameter perturbations also relates to robustness against adversarial noise \cite{wu_xia_et_al_2020}. \cite{chen_zhang_et_al_2023} show that shallow convolutional neural networks trained with SAM exhibit benign overfitting in a binary classification task under mild conditions.
+Training under parameter perturbations also relates to robustness against adversarial noise \citep{wu_xia_et_al_2020}. \cite{chen_zhang_et_al_2023} show that shallow convolutional neural networks trained with SAM exhibit benign overfitting in a binary classification task under mild conditions.

 SAM and associated methods have also been studied from the perspective of regularization. \cite{andriushchenko_bahri_et_al_2023} exhibit a bias towards low-rank features for neural networks trained with SAM on benchmark data sets.
 Connecting SAM with Bayesian variational inference, \cite{moellenhoff_khan_2023} show that the sharpness-aware objective may be interpreted as an optimal convex relaxation of a Bayesian objective.
-Directly penalizing the trace of the Hessian matrix to regularize for flatness leads to approximately Schatten 1-norm minimal solutions in deep matrix factorization \cite{gatmiry_li_et_al_2023}.
-In general, norm-minimal parameter estimates are thought to generalize well \cite{d_angelo_varre_et_al_2023, krogh_hertz_1991}, but the relationship between generalization and regularization is not necessarily clear cut since many architectures also generalize well in practice without any regularization \cite{zhang_bengio_et_al_2017, zhang_bengio_et_al_2021}.
+Directly penalizing the trace of the Hessian matrix to regularize for flatness leads to approximately Schatten 1-norm minimal solutions in deep matrix factorization \citep{gatmiry_li_et_al_2023}.
+In general, norm-minimal parameter estimates are thought to generalize well \citep{d_angelo_varre_et_al_2023, krogh_hertz_1991}, but the relationship between generalization and regularization is not necessarily clear cut since many architectures also generalize well in practice without explicit regularization \citep{zhang_bengio_et_al_2017, zhang_bengio_et_al_2021}.